SALVE: Sparse Autoencoder-Latent Vector Editing for Mechanistic Control of Neural Networks

-To quantify this class-level feature dependency, we calculate the critical suppression threshold, \(\alpha_{\rm crit}\) (derivation and implementation details are found in Appendix \ref{app:alpha_crit}).
-This metric estimates, on a per-sample basis, the precise intervention strength required to reduce the feature contribution to the logit for the correct class to zero, providing a granular measure of how strongly the model relies on a specific feature for a given input.
+To quantify this class-level feature dependency, we calculate the critical suppression threshold, \(\alpha_{\rm crit}\) (derivation and implementation details in Appendix \ref{app:alpha_crit}).
+Analyzing the distribution of \(\alpha_{\rm crit}\) enables both class-level and sample-level diagnostics, allowing us to pinpoint fragile representations that may be susceptible to adversarial perturbations and to guide targeted strategies for improving robustness.

 We compute \(\alpha_{\rm crit}\) in two ways: an analytical estimate based on the linear approximation (given by Eq.\ref{eq:alpha_crit_approx}), and a numerical calculation (given by Eq.\ref{eq:edited_logit}).
 To validate both, we compare their distributions to an empirical threshold, \(\alpha_{50\%}\).
 It is important to note the conceptual distinction between these metrics.
 The analytical and numerical \(\alpha_{\rm crit}\) are per-sample measures that identify the intervention strength required to drive the correct class's feature contribution to the logit to zero, representing a point where the feature's evidence for that class is entirely suppressed.
 In contrast, the empirical \(\alpha_{50\%}\) is a population-level metric that marks the point where accuracy on the class falls to 50\%.
 This happens when, for a typical sample, the logit for the correct class has dropped just enough to be surpassed by a competing logit.
 Figure~\ref{fig:class_acc_vs_alpha}b presents this comparison for the ResNet-18 model.
 As expected, the analytical estimate provides a lower bound on the critical intervention strength.
 The numerically calculated \(\alpha_{\rm crit}\), in turn, aligns well with both this lower bound and the empirical estimate, and its distribution also captures a wider range of values for samples where the linear approximation is less valid.